SAIIA Occasional Paper No 280, June 2018

 Fifty-five years ago today, the Organisation of Africa Unity was born.
 Founded by 32 states, its quest was to bring about freedom and unity on the continent.
 The body was renamed the African Union in 2004 but its goal remains the same in 2018: a peaceful, prosperous and integrated Africa for all.

 Pan-Africanism – the liberation of Africans through regional cohesion and solidarity – has played a crucial role in shaping the continent’s development.

-South African Journal of International Affairs Special Issue African interventions seen from below: Practices, politics and perceptions on the ground Vol 25.1 is a special issue produced with guest editor Antonia Witt of the Peace Research Institute Frankfurt, Germany, is now online.
+South African Journal of International Affairs Special Issue African Peace Interventions Seen 'From Below': Politics and Disconnects Vol 25.1 is a special issue produced with guest editor Antonia Witt of the Peace Research Institute Frankfurt, Germany, is now online.

 SAIIA Occasional Paper No 274, December 2017

 SAIIA Policy Briefing 167, November 2017

 Today’s global political landscape is characterised by a number of disruptions to the status quo.
 A challenge to democracy revealed itself in the form of populism, as the Brexit vote and Donald Trump’s win attested.
 The threat of climate change, violent extremism and mass migration continues to shake Africa.
 In the midst of these developments, the 28th African Union (AU) Summit, held in Addis Ababa last month, on 30-31 January 2017, was markedly different to previous meetings.